The Rise of Total Government in the 19th and 20th centuries

 *--Totalitarian approaches to national economic life shift away from the old-fashioned liberal goal, "wealth of nations", to "grandeur and power of executive elites"

 *--Therefore the state becomes not so much the "owner" of the means of production as the "manager" of it, either directly or via tax subsidies, procurement orders out of state ministries or bureaus or departments.
+Modern "statist" conomics arose in the late 19th century, reaching back historically to a time before the emergence of "laissez-faire" market economics [EG], back to a period of national economies called "mercantilism" [LOOP on "mercantilism"].
 The totalitarian state increasingly becomes both producer and consumer of the most valued products.
 From the middle of the 20th century, the term "military-industrial complex" [ID] came to be used to package this whole bundle of arrangements

 *--Aggressive, sometimes adventurist, military engagement with wider world.
 Expending or "using up" the commodities ordered, financed, purchased, and then consumed by the state.
 Creating the need for replacement orders, more financing out of public revenues, more procurement purchase, and more insider profit.